AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 An AEP sandbox:

 * Provides a means to partition a single AEP instance into separate virtual environments (dev, test, stage, production, etc.) to help develop and evolve digital experience applications.
+* Can be thought of as a container which holds all the data and applications for a given environment.

 An AEP sandbox does not:

-* Provide similar functions as a virtual report suite, CJA connection or data view.
+* Provide similar functions as virtual report suites, CJA connections or data views.
 * Allow you to connect or combine CJA data from different sandboxes.
+* On its own combine report suites with or without other datasets.
+However, the datasets within a sandbox can be combined within a CJA connection.

 Further, the Analytics Source connector sends report suite data _into_ a specific sandbox.
 Each report suite may be configured as a source for a single sandbox.
 See the [Analytics Source Connector documentation](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) for more details.